CQCL/hugr/specification/hugr.md

 definitions in to the overall HUGR serialization format.

-Note the only required fields are `name` and `description`. `signature` is optional, but if present must have children `inputs` and `outputs`, each lists.
-The optional `misc` field is used for arbitrary YAML, which is read in as-is and passed to compiler passes and (if no `signature` is present) the `compute_signature` function; e.g. a pass can use the `basis` information to perform commutation.
+Note the only required fields are `name` and `description`. `signature` is optional, but if present must have children `inputs` and `outputs`, each lists, and may have `resources`.

+The optional `misc` field is used for arbitrary YAML, which is read in as-is and passed to compiler passes and (if no `signature` is present) the`compute_signature` function; e.g. a pass can use the `basis` information to perform commutation.

 The optional `args` field can be used to specify the types of static+const arguments to each operation
 ---for example the matrix needed to define an SU2 operation.
 If `args` are not specified then it is assumed empty.